nQuery512/Statify.js---Simple-website-visitor-analytics-/README.md

 # Statify.js---Simple-website-visitor-analytics-

-This is a simple tracker that I made to allow people to have a good overview on your website main stats
+This is a simple tracker that I made to allow people to have a good overview on their website main stats

 The statify project, the script part is made to be included in the index of your website